What Else Can EMDR Therapy Be Used For Besides Trauma?

 EMDR therapy can support healing if you:

-Alexis is a fully trained EMDR therapist.
-She works online with clients in California.
+Alexis is a licensed and fully trained EMDR therapist who specializes in complex trauma and attachment wounding.
+She works online with clients in California & Florida.

 Have a hard time setting boundaries or trusting others